stickyptyltd-glitch/MindMend/replit.md

 - Premium human counselor hooks with payment gateway preparation
 - Advanced video assessment placeholders with microexpression analysis hooks
 - Enhanced crisis detection with multi-modal analysis preparation
+- **NEW: AI-powered admin assistant with fraud detection and management automation**
+- **NEW: Role-based security system with different access levels for admins, managers, and counselors**
+- **NEW: Comprehensive admin manual PDF with 60+ pages of documentation**

 # User Preferences